ncatlab/nlab-content/pages/1/9/0/0/91/content.md

 +-- {: .num_remark}
 ###### Remark

-The presheaf definition can understood from the point of view of [[space and quantity]]: a _globular set_ is a space characterized by the fact that and how it may be _probed_ by mapping standard globes into it: the set $S_n$ assigned by a globular set to the standard $n$-globe $[n]$ is the set of $n$-globes in this space, hence the way of mapping a standard $n$-globe into this spaces.
+The presheaf definition can be understood from the point of view of [[space and quantity]]: a _globular set_ is a space characterized by the fact that and how it may be _probed_ by mapping standard globes into it: the set $S_n$ assigned by a globular set to the standard $n$-globe $[n]$ is the set of $n$-globes in this space, hence the way of mapping a standard $n$-globe into this spaces.
 =--

 More generally: